A list of hills I think are worth dying on.

 I think that dynamic of ‘shift costs to be hard to measure’ explains most of the gap between company actions and employee aggravation.
 (See ‘Seeing Like a State’ and general legibility issue for management)

 A stable desk means you get to work, sit down, and work.
-Hoteling turns that into a sequence of small tasks:
+Hoteling turns that into an extra sequence of small tasks every morning:

 - find a usable seat